 In general parlance, Interest refers to the additional amount paid for obtaining monetary assistance from the lender.
-In finance term, when we borrow some amount from any bank or financial institution, we have to repay that amount along with some additional amount for availing that facility.
+In finance terms, when we borrow some amount from any bank or financial institution, we have to repay that amount along with some additional amount for availing of that facility.
 Such extra amount paid is termed as Interest.

 Interest can be of different types like Simple Interest, Compound Interest, Effective Interest, Annual Yield etc. In this article, we will discuss Simple Interest.

 Simple Interest Formula is one of the easiest ways of calculating interest on Short term Loans and Advances and Term Loans.
 In the case of Simple Interest, Interest is calculated on the Loan amount, which is also termed as Principal Amount of loan.
-In this case, Interest is not calculated on Interest Amount accruing on the loan amount, likewise in case of Compound Interest Formula.
+In this case, Interest is not calculated on Interest Amount accruing on the loan amount, likewise in the case of the Compound Interest Formula.

-To calculate Simple Interest, we need Amount Borrowed along with the period for which it has been borrowed and the Rate of Interest.
+To calculate Simple Interest, we need the Amount Borrowed along with the period for which it has been borrowed and the Rate of Interest.

-Formula for Simple Interest is:
+The formula for Simple Interest is: